 Exhibited Works: CAS_V05 Synthetic Portrait: Vertical Version, CAS_V08 Deep Portrait: 12 channel version, CAS_04 Parthenon_South_XI_31, CAS_10 Telephos Drapery, CAS_V06 Parthenon Frieze Misconstructions, CAS_V01 Parthenon Frieze Latent Space, CAS_13.2 Augmented Hercules, CAS_12.1 Caryatid Portrait

-Event type: Solo show
+Event type: Group show

-Organizer: Ars Electronica
+Organizer: Ars Electronica | Hyundai Motorstudio

 Venue: Moscow, Russia